Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/webview/source/docs/Install.md

 ### RuntimeError: Spawn failed because of collision at spawn position

-An actor is tried to spawned at a blocked position.
+An actor is spawned at a blocked position.
 Restart your simulation and try again.

 ### 'GLIBCXX_3.4.30' not found

-In case you run into this error, be sure to first import carla and pygame afterwards.
+In case you run into this error, be sure to first import `carla` and *`pygame` afterwards*.

 ```python
 ImportError: ./lib/libstdc++.so.6: version 'GLIBCXX_3.4.30' not found (required by /home/.cache/Python-Eggs/carla-0.9.15-py3.10-linux-x86_64.egg-tmp/carla/libcarla.cpython-310-x86_64-linux-gnu.so)